domdunstan/Neural_Mass_Modelling_Slow_Wave_Sleep_Dunstan_et_al_2024/README.md

 # Neural Mass Modelling Slow Wave Sleep Dunstan et al 2024
-This repository contains code to generate the figures and run the algorithms described in Dunstan et al. (2024) [LINK TO PREPRINT HERE]
+This repository contains code to generate the figures and run the algorithms described in Dunstan et al. (2024) https://www.medrxiv.org/content/10.1101/2024.07.15.24310128v1

 This software uses a number of external toolboxes.
 We are grateful to the authors of these toolboxes.
 In each case, the licenses are stated within the corresponding header.